Finite Codimensionality Method in Infinite-dimensional Optimization Problems: Introduction

-The first order necessary condition (\ref{1st condition for mp}) is usually called the {\it Fritz John condition}.
-It was first introduced by F. John in \cite{John1948} (for $m_1 =m$).
-The nonzero vector ${\bf z}=(z_0, z_1,\cdots, z_{m_1}, z_{m_1 +1}, \cdots, z_m )^{\top}$ is called a {\it nontrivial Lagrange multiplier}.
-The requirement on nontrivial Lagrange multipliers in the first order necessary condition is crucial.
-Otherwise, the condition (\ref{1st condition for mp}) becomes ``{\bf 0}={\bf0}", which does not provide any useful information on the solution $\bar u$.
+Here, $\varphi^{\prime}(\bar u)$ is the gradient of the function $\varphi:\dbR^n\to \dbR$ at $\bar u$ for $\varphi=f_0, g_{i}$ and $h_{j}$, where $i=1, 2, \cdots, m_1$ and $j=m_{1}+1, m_1+2, \cdots, m$.
+The first-order necessary condition (\ref{1st condition for mp}), known as the Fritz John condition, is a commonly used condition in optimization theory.
+It was first introduced by F. John in \cite{John1948}, initially for the case where $m_1 = m$.
+In the condition (\ref{1st condition for mp}), the non-zero vector is referred to as a {\it nontrivial Lagrange multiplier}.
+It is essential to require ${\bf z}\not=0$ in order to ensure the validity of the first-order necessary condition; otherwise the condition (\ref{1st condition for mp}) reduces to ``{\bf 0}={\bf0}", which does not provide any useful information on the solution $\bar u$.

-If $z_0=0$, then ${\bf z}$ is called a {\it singular Lagrange multiplier}.
-If $z_0\not=0$, then, without loss of generality, one may set $z_0=1$.
-In the latter case, ${\bf z}$ is called a {\it normal Lagrange multiplier} and (\ref{1st condition for mp}) is called the {\it KKT condition}, which was obtained independently by W. Karush in \cite{K1939}, and H. W. Kuhn and A. W. Tucker in \cite{KK1951}.
+If $z_0=0$, then the above ${\bf z}$ is referred to as a {\it singular Lagrange multiplier}.
+If $z_0\not=0$, then, without loss of generality, we may assume that $z_0=1$; in this case, ${\bf z}$ is called a {\it normal Lagrange multiplier}, and (\ref{1st condition for mp}) is known as the {\it KKT condition}, which was independently derived by W. Karush in \cite{K1939}, and by H. W. Kuhn and A. W. Tucker in \cite{KK1951}.

+In the general situation with $V$, $X$, $E$, $f_0$, $f$ and $\mathcal{K}$ being given at the very beginning of this paper, for simplicity, if similar first-order necessary conditions as above hold, then they are also called the Fritz John condition and the KKT condition, respectively.

-Compared with the Fritz John condition, the KKT condition is stronger since it concludes that $z_0=1$ and contains the information on the functional $f_0$.
-However, in general, the KKT condition for {\bf (FP)} may not hold (e.g., \cite[Page 185]{BSS}).
-Indeed, it is easy to show that the KKT condition for {\bf (FP)} holds true if and only if
+The KKT condition is stronger than the Fritz John one because it not only concludes that $z_0=1$, but also contains some information about the function $f_0$.
+However, in general, the KKT condition may not hold for the problem {\bf (FP)} (see \cite[Page 185]{BSS} for example).
+It can be shown that the KKT condition holds true for the problem {\bf (FP)} if and only if